bc319IC/Hangman/README.md

 - milestone_4.py

 Implementation of the Hangman class which takes in a word list to start the game.

+- milestone_5.py

+Completed version of the Hangman game against the computer with the default number of lives set to 5.

 ## License Information
 Template provided by AiCore